tpope/gem-ctags/README.markdown

 name), Vim will already know where to look for the tags file when editing a gem.

+If you have [bundler.vim][] installed, Vim will be aware of all tags files from all gems in your bundle.

 If you want to get crazy, add this to your vimrc to get Vim to search all gems in your current RVM gemset (requires [pathogen.vim][]):